forquare/hashbang0.com/content/post/2009-01-03-beleg-i-hardware.md

 I decided I really wanted to build a server running OpenSolaris with ZFS.
 My main idea is to use it as a file server.

 So, for about a month now I was contemplating the hardware I should use.
-After reading a few articals, which I have conveniently miss placed, I decided to opt for the following configuration:
+After reading a few articles, which I have conveniently miss placed, I decided to opt for the following configuration:

 CPU: Intel Core 2 Duo E7400.
 Running at 2.8GHz, it uses Intel's 45nm architecture.
 Motherboard: Gigabyte GA-G31M-S2L.
 Micro-ATX board with a max of 4GB RAM (2x2GB), four SATA drives and very little else.